Optically trapped exciton-polariton condensates in a perovskite microcavity: Results

-We observed that petal structures with smaller orbital angular numbers [see Fig.~\ref{fig:states}(a-c)] corresponded to condensation in the ``first'' 1V polariton branch [see Fig.~\ref{fig:setup}(d)], whereas states with larger orbital angular numbers [see Fig.~\ref{fig:states}(d)] appear when condensation originates from the ``second'' 2V polariton branch.
-We note that H polarized emission was 10-times lower in intensity and thus negligible.
-The observation of polariton condensation from the different branches (1V, 2V) is linked exciton and phonon assisted relaxation of polaritons driven by the pump.
-For thicker pump rings [Fig.~\ref{fig:states}(a-c)], lower power densities are needed to reach threshold and thus condensation takes place in the 1V branch with polariton effective mass $m_1$.
-For narrow pump rings [Fig.~\ref{fig:states}(d)], larger power density is needed to reach threshold and thus the system is driven further out of equilibrium and collapses to the lower energy 2V branch with polariton effective mass $m_2$.
+As mentioned above, the condensate populates the 2V branch and therefore the observed petal structures are determined by its effective mass $m_2$.
+We stress that H polarized emission was 10-times lower in intensity and thus negligible.
+For thicker pump rings [Figure~3\textbf{a-b}], lower power densities are needed to reach threshold due smaller trap lateral dimension.
+For narrow pump rings [Figure 3\textbf{c-d}], larger power density is needed to reach threshold.
+We note that when the system is pumped strongly out of equilibrium (not shown) the condensate is eventually pushed into the lower energy 2H branch, indicating enhanced relaxation.

 The observed condensate PL patterns can be fitted using the eigenstates $|\psi_{l}\rangle$ of $\hat{L}_z$ belonging to a rotationally symmetric two-dimensional harmonic confining potential:

 Here, $\beta$ is a fitting parameter denoting the strength of the ``harmonic'' confinement coming from the optical trap.
 The steady state condensate profiles correspond then to: